sgheydorn/chan/README.md

 You create a channel by calling the `chan::<channel_variant>::<channel_type>::channel` function, which returns a `Sender` and `Receiver` for the new channel.

-### Channel types

-#### Bounded

-Channel that buffers items in a fixed-sized array.
-`send` will block until the channel is not full.
-`recv` will block until the channel is not empty.

-#### Unbounded

-Channel that buffers items in expandable storage.
-`send` will not block.
-`recv` will block until the channel is not empty.

-When using unbounded channels, make sure the receiving thread(s) can keep up with the sending thread(s).
-If there are more `send`s than `recv`s over a long period of time, the channel will consume all available memory.

-#### Unbuffered

-Channel that passes items from sender to receiver without buffering.
-`send` will block until there is a `recv` to pair with.
-`recv` will block until there is a `send` to pair with.

 ### Channel variants

 For best performance, use the most restrictive variant that meets your needs.